 The Financial Efficiency Star Rating (FESR) provides a comparison of district spending per student with overall academic performance.
 The FESR should be one measure that a user evaluates in conjunction with all other information provided for each school and district.
 The goal of the star rating is to provide a comparison of district spending per student with overall academic performance.
 The Financial Efficiency Star Rating Archives provide information on FESRs from previous years.
 The Georgia Department of Education's Financial Transparency Dashboard provides a high-level overview of district- and school-level finances.

-The Georgia Department of Education (GaDOE) and GOSA are unable to release FESR for the 2019-2020 school year due to the cancellation of 2020 Milestones testing and the lack of 2020 CCRPI data.
-The 2020 per pupil expenditure (PPE) district-level and school-level files were released on February 4, 2021.
+The Georgia Department of Education (GaDOE) and GOSA are unable to release FESR for the 2020-2021 school year due to incomplete 2022 CCRPI data.
+The 2022 per pupil expenditure (PPE) district-level and school-level files were released on March 3, 2023.
 The following files are available for download:

 Details on the FESR Calculation